ataraxialinux/extras/README.md

-# extras
+# Extra packages
-Repo for ataraxialinux with extra software that wont be included in the main repos
+Repository for Ataraxia GNU/Linux with extra software that wont be included in the main repositories.